RuoyunLin/ruoyunlin.github.io/_posts/2019-07-21-surveymonkey-python-analysis.markdown

 ### Step 2: Import Survey Monkey data into Python

 We can use the pandas package to import the data as a dataframe.
-Please note the data downloaded directly from Survey Monkey actually includes two rows of headers.
+Please note the data exported from Survey Monkey actually includes two rows of headers.
 They can be used as a codebook to better understand the meaning of each column.

 ![alt_text](/assets/1_4.png "read_surveymonkey_data_with_header"){:width="80%"}